sgmurphy/wordpress-plugins/backup-backup/readme.txt

 5. The plugin should be shown below the settings menu.

 == Changelog ==

+= 1.4.3 =
+* [REMOVED] Backup middleware PHP file has been removed
+* [CHANGE] We lowered requirements for our upload area, now it requires max_upload_size minimum at 1 MB.
+* [CHANGE] Default configuration for scheduled backups changed to weekly (previously: monthly)
+* [CHANGE] Bypass backup methods no longer rely on headers, these are no longer in use
+* [CHANGE] Cache directories will be now included in backups again (default behavior)
+* [CHANGE] Censor for table prefix simplified to ***_ (previously: ***prefix***)
+* [CHANGE] Scheduled backups are now forced to use new CURL backup method
+* [CHANGE] Updated plugin welcome title to something more fancy
+* [CHANGE] New users will now have PHP CLI disabled by default
+* [FIX] Fixed issues caused by managed MySQL databases, that prevented backup/restoration from starting
+* [FIX] Table prefix replacement has been improved and should cause much less issues
+* [FIX] Fixed database restoration process with backups created before v1.2.2
+* [FIX] Fixed autologin script after creation of staging site
+* [NEW] Since this version backup process as well as restoration will have WP_DEBUG force enabled (only during the process)
+* [NEW] We added couple of new debug and more detailed error messages in browser console (on error)
+* [NEW] Restore search & replace process will now ignore tables that starts with unknown prefix
+* [NEW] Our plugin will display notice in unsupported environments such as WP Playground
+* [NEW] After restoration user will now see option to turn on scheduled weekly backups
+* [NEW] Alternative method for databases with replication enabled (staging sites)
+* [NEW] Decreased amount of details shared with BackupBliss team via debug codes
+* [NEW] Sites with more than 150k files will now use optimized batching settings
+* [NEW] Improved hard-blacklist of known backup directories and SQL tables
+* [NEW] CURL backup method got refactored accordingly to browser method
+* [NEW] Added proper URL sanitization to Super-Quick Migration URL
+* [NEW] Browser backup method got refactored, improves security
+* [NOTE] Table prefix detector is no longer in use for this release
+* [NOTE] Tested with WordPress 6.5-beta1

 = 1.4.2 =
 * [PRO] Added failure prevention when third party plugin(s) removes one of our files